damiha/15-puzzle/README.md

 # 15-puzzle

-A simple GUI application written in python that solves the 15-puzzle using basic search algorithms.
+A simple GUI application written in python with tkinter that solves the 15-puzzle using basic search algorithms.

 ## features